saf-dmitry/taskpaper-mode/README.md

  - `n`: Numeric compare.
 Both sides of the compare are converted to numbers before comparing.
  - `d`: Date compare.
 Both sides of the compare are converted to dates before comparing.

 Search terms can contain multiple words in sequence.
 Leading and trailing whitespaces are removed and multiple inter-word whitespaces collapsed into to a single space.
 If you want to search for an exact word or phrase preserving whitespaces, enclose the search term in double quotes.
 If some words or symbols are part of the predicate syntax or Boolean operators ("and", "or", "not", "matches", "@", etc.), they must be enclosed in double quotes.
 To include a double-quote character in a quoted search term, precede it with a backslash.
-If no search term is provided, attribute's existence will be tested.
+If no search term is provided, attribute's presence will be tested.

 Here are some examples for predicates: